 A normal load is 16 hours per semester.
 A student must carry 12 semester hours to be full-time.
 Full-time tuition covers 12 through 19 semester hours.
-A student who wishes to carry more than 19 semester hours must request permission to overload by petitioning the Assistant Provost for Academic Services.
+A student who wishes to carry more than 19 semester hours must request permission to overload by petitioning the Registrar.
 The 20th credit triggers the first per credit overload charge, with each additional credit generating an additional fee.